bghira/SimpleTuner/OPTIONS.md

                         matches its latent size.
 The recommended behaviour is to use the default value and allow the cache to be recreated.
+  --vae_cache_preprocess
+                        This option is deprecated and will be removed in a future release.
+Use --vae_cache_ondemand instead.
   --vae_cache_ondemand  By default, will batch-encode images before training.
                         For some situations, ondemand may be desired, but it greatly slows training and increases memory pressure.